Liver64/LoxBerry-Radioscanner/README.md

-# LoxBerry-Plugin-SamplePlugin-V2-PHP
+# LoxBerry-Plugin using rtl_433 package
-This is the LoxBerry 0.3.x Sample Plugin for PHP
+please install onyl the master